 There’s a widespread view that strengthening local communities will be crucial in the years ahead, to help us all to live with increasing levels of disruption, e.g. to food supplies, utilities, weather patterns, and probably social cohesion.
-During a recent week-long pilgrimage walk in Italy, I was slowly pondering how we can learn to live with the impacts of the climate crisis and the many other troubles of our times.
+During a recent pilgrimage walk, I was slowly pondering how we can learn to live with the impacts of the climate crisis and the many other troubles of our times.
 The idea that is bubbling up for me is adaptive networks.

-I am deliberately using the word adaptive to link this to Deep Adaptation, because I believe we are now at a time when the major upheavals in societal and economic systems, predicted by Jem Bendell in 2018, is starting to happen, and sadly is likely to accelerate.
+Let’s consider two kinds of adaptive networks which could help us.
+One is adaptive communities as a subset within existing communities.
+I am deliberately using the word adaptive to link this to Deep Adaptation, because I believe we are now at a time when the breakdown of societal and economic systems, predicted by Jem Bendell in 2019, is starting to happen, and sadly is likely to accelerate.
 So we are approaching a time when we will need to apply Deep Adaptation principles in daily life, in our local communities.
-For more on Deep Adaptation, see www.deepadaptation.info, or my overview blog.

-My initial ideas about adaptive networks would be along these lines:
+My initial ideas about adaptive networks or communities would be along these lines:

 Overall aim: To provide mutual support and create more collective resilience within a physical locality, to help face future disruption from climate change and other sources.